How long before a flight should I get to the airport?

 Check-in desks at Belfast International Airport open two hours before most domestic flights’ scheduled departure time.
 For international flights, you should aim to start your check-in process three hours before you are scheduled to fly.

-Though it is a relatively small airport, they have urged people to stick to these guidelines over peak travel time and especially in the busy summer months.
+Though it is a relatively small airport, they urge people to stick to these guidelines over peak travel time and especially in the busy summer months.

-Two hours before your fly should be enough to work your way through the checkpoints at Liverpool John Lennon Airport, though your airline may advise differently so check your booking before you leave!
+Two hours before you fly should be enough to work your way through the checkpoints at Liverpool John Lennon Airport, though your airline may advise differently so check your booking before you leave!

 Cardiff suggests travellers arrive at the airport four hours before an international flight and two hours before a short-haul flight (four hours or less) within the UK or Europe.

-Online check-in and carrying hand luggage only can shave minutes off your wait-time at the airport as you can skip straight to security in most cases.
+Online check-in and carrying hand luggage only can shave minutes off your time at the airport as you can skip straight to security in most cases.
+Airlines such as easyJet and Jet2 open online check-in as early as 28 days before your flight, so you can get this ticked off your travel checklist well in advance.

-If you do need to check baggage, there’s often a separate desk or self-drop-off points for your airline.
+If you need to check baggage, there’s often a separate desk or self-drop-off points for your airline.
+Self-check kiosks are usually the quickest option, but bear in mind that not all airlines offer these, and queues for bag drops can be long.

-Though the median time is two hours before you fly, as revealed above, some airlines ask you to arrive at the airport a lot earlier or later than the airport guidelines.
-Always carefully read through the instructions sent with your booking confirmation.
+Though the rule of thumb is two hours before you fly, some airlines ask you to arrive at the airport a lot earlier or later than the airport guidelines.
+Always check your booking confirmation for guidance.

-Will you have to battle hundreds of other half-term holidaymakers or long-weekend warriors to get to through the queues?
-Make sure to factor this in to your schedule.
+Peak summer holiday season and school holidays are likely to be far busier than in winter, for example.
+Consider whether you will have to battle hundreds of other half-term holidaymakers or long-weekend warriors to get through the queues and make sure to factor this into your schedule.

-Things outside your control, such as an accident on the road resulting in unexpected traffic or having to contend with peak-hour drivers, can add precious time to your airport journey.
-Checking the traffic conditions well before you leave may help mitigate the risks of running late, but if you’re worried, tack on an extra hour to your travel time.
+Things outside your control, such as an accident or peak-hour traffic, can add precious time to your airport journey.
+Checking the traffic conditions well before you leave may help mitigate the risks of running late, but if you’re worried, add an extra hour to your travel time.

-And are you familiar with it?
-Some sprawling airports can see you walking upwards of ten minutes from security to gate.
-It mightn’t sound like much, but if you’re unfamiliar with the airport, it could be the difference between missing and making your flight.
+If you’re not familiar with an airport, research its size.
+Some sprawling airports can see you walking upwards of ten minutes from security to your gate.
+It mightn’t sound like much, but if you’re unfamiliar with the airport, it could be the difference between making and missing your flight.

 Will you have to organise passports, boarding passes and luggage for your family of five or are you travelling solo?
 Getting your group through the gate can take some time, especially if you’re navigating a busy airport with five carry-on suitcases and three antsy kids!